tubery/facGameProject/README.md

 **11/07/23**

+### Summary of today

+-   Acquired assets
+-   Code has more comments than usual as Im completely new to canvas
+-   Sprite movement partially done
+-   Problem with left animations
+-   Unhappy with controls but will have to do

 5 Days until the deadline I have spent the last four learning how to use JS canvas I am not sure if I can make the deadline but I will give it the best I can as I know I have the drive and skills